 How to update your camera firmware?

-Step 1: Go to Canon Support website and select your model.
+Step 1: Go to the Canon Support website and select your model.

 Step 2: Download the firmware file provided